 This is always the best choice.
-Compared to installing a damper or grilles, it's definitely more expensive to replace your open combustion furnace with a high efficiency, sealed combustion model.
-But in the long run, it's worth it.
+Compared to installing a damper or grilles, it’s more expensive to replace your open combustion furnace with high efficiency, sealed combustion model.
+But in the long run, it’s worth it.

 Every sealed combustion furnace contains a dedicated pipe just for combustion air, so it doesn’t matter if the furnace is in a confined space or not.
 Assuming it’s properly installed, the furnace pulls combustion air directly from the outdoors by design.

 Pros of replacing an open combustion furnace:

 - No breach in the spray foam insulation

 - No new penetrations between the attic and the living space

 Cons of replacing an open combustion furnace:

 - Expensive compared to installing dampers or louvered grilles